jamesdschmidt/jamesdschmidt.github.io/_posts/2019-11-23-http-microservices-with-vertx-in-java.md

   -Ddependencies=web
 ```

 We set the verticle name with the `-Dverticle=` argument.
-That creates a stubbed class `HelloWorldVerticle.java` in the project.
+That creates a stubbed class `MainVerticle.java` in the project.

 We also included the web dependency with the `-Ddependencies` argument.
 The dependency will be added to the pom.
 It allows us to code up a web server.